Skip to main content

 File transfer from your local system to the Phoenix cluster

 Files can be transferred from your local system to the Phoenix remote system in a number of ways.
+There are two common options: scp and rsync.
+In general rsync is the better option.

 One option is to use the Secure Copy Protocoll (SCP).
 To use this, you have to open a terminal on your local system.
 The following command copies the file myfile from your local system to a remote directory on the Phoenix: